 Why choose this programme

 There are 4 programs in Scotland providing geographically clustered placements.
-The programs are Deanery based but are nationally coordinated via a training committee with representation from each of the four Deaneries.
+The programs are geographically based but are nationally coordinated via a training committee with representation from each of the four Deaneries.
 This ensures that all 4 paediatric training programs in Scotland provide equity of training and a comprehensive package for all trainees.
-The East of Scotland program offers paediatric specialist training based within the East of Scotland deanery with a rotational element involving placements in South East Scotland.
+The East of Scotland program offers paediatric specialist training based within the East of Scotland with rotational elements to the South East of Scotland and Larbert

 The East of Scotland training programme offers excellent training opportunities whether you aspire to become a general paediatrician or a sub-specialist.
-It has a proven track record supporting successful application of trainees to the national paediatric subspecialty training grid, supporting local grid trainees, supporting future general paediatricians in developing areas of special expertise and in supporting trainees’ academic aspirations (SCREDs -Scottish Clinical Research Excellence Development Scheme).
+It has a proven track record supporting successful application of trainees to the national paediatric subspecialty grid programmes, local grid trainees, future general paediatricians in developing areas of special expertise (SPIN programs) and in supporting trainees’ academic aspirations (SCREDs -Scottish Clinical Research Excellence Development Scheme).
 The East program is one of the smaller programs in Scotland.
 Trainees are however highly supported and not just a number.
 Trainers really know you and support you to get the very best out of training.

-The programme has locally supported trainees in national subspecialty grid training within Neonatology and Neurology and can also offer subspecialty training in Community Child Health.
+The programme has locally supported trainees in national subspecialty grid training within Neonatology, Neurology and Community Child Health.
 Trainees can undertake SPIN modules in a further broad range of subspecialties in addition to comprehensive training in general paediatrics.

-Opportunities for academic fellow/lecturer posts, provided in co-operation with the University of Dundee, exist within this program (currently 2 posts) and continue to be developed.
+Opportunities for academic fellow/lecturer posts (SCREDS posts), provided in co-operation with the University of Dundee, exist within this program (currently 2 posts) and continue to be developed.

 Dundee Medical School has an international reputation for medical education, with a current annual intake of 180 medical students.
 Child Health is the academic arm of Tayside Children’s Hospital, with the function of delivering and supervising an academic and teaching programme for the University of Dundee and NHS Tayside.
 Current research interests and opportunities centre on medical education, children’s diabetes, respiratory disease, epilepsy, public health/epidemiology, pharmaco-vigilance and paediatric clinical trials through the Tayside Paediatric Clinical Research Facility, supported by the Tayside Academic Health Sciences Centre and the Scottish Medicines for Children Research Network.
 There are direct links with the Division of Translational Medicine which has programmes in diabetes, early human development, the molecular basis of cystic fibrosis and health quality, safety & informatics.